 That spur of coast

-Gulf of Policastro in the south.
-Although the
+of Policastro in the south.
+Although the mountains are not

-mountains are not high by the absolute standards of
+high by the absolute standards of the Alps (Monte

 immediately from the coast above and behind the town of

 It is this section of the Cilento that provides some fascinating glimpses into the history of Christianity.
 If you stand in the little harbor of Scario, you look up at Monte Bulgheria (photo, right)—an archaic Italian spelling for "Bulgaria"—Bulgarian Mountain.
 It is in the middle of southern Italy but is so-called because the area was settled by refugee monks from the east over 1000 years ago.
 The great Iconoclast controversies of the 8th and 9th centuries drove a number of monks to escape the severe persecutions of Constantinople (indeed, the most severe of the "icon smashers" aimed to destroy monasticism, itself).
 The monasteries founded in the immediate area of Monte Bulgheria are Santa Maria di Pattano, San Giovanni Battista, San Marcurio di Roccagloriosa, Santa Maria di Centola, San Nazario di Cuccaro, Santa Maria di Grottaferrata in Rofrano, Santa Cecilia di Eremiti, San Cono di Camerota and San Pietro di Licusati.
 All of them were founded between 750 and 950 a.d.